 In many ways, HR had a tougher job than IT.
 Sure, IT struggled with the initial roll-out and security of the distributed workforce, but at least IT had decades of experience supporting remote users in some way.
 HR, on the other hand, had to figure out how you deliver organization culture, values, motivation and human support to remote users.

-Some of this was straightforward, like making sure that employees know how to access the various HR systems remotely, ensuring digital processes can replace wet ink signatures, and so on, But other topics, like ensuring mental wellbeing, helping isolated users feel connected and supporting users who need to work full time while also becoming full time teachers and caregivers, were something that we all had to figure out together.
+Some of this was straightforward, like making sure that employees know how to access the various HR systems remotely, ensuring digital processes can replace wet ink signatures, and so on.
+But other topics, like ensuring mental wellbeing, helping isolated users feel connected and maintain productivity and supporting users who need to work full time while also becoming full time teachers and caregivers, were something that we all had to figure out together.
 In fact, as 2020 evolved, I realized that more of my conversations with customers were about HR topics and that I was speaking with HR folks—rather than IT pros or CIOs—more than I ever had.
 (Sidebar: Next week’s blog post from me will be, I spoke to 50+ HR professionals in 2020, here’s what I learned about their EUC plans.)

 I’ll dive deeper into this next week, but the bottom line is that when it comes to EUC technology for a distributed workforce, HR is as much a part of that conversation and solution as IT.